 The Child Language Research Group conducts research on children's speech and language development and related abilities.

 The Employee Resilience Research group combines qualitative and quantitative methodologies to investigate and understand resilience from the standpoint of the employee, and of the organisation at large.

-The Mental Health and Nutrition Research Group aims to find nutritional interventions that are effective in treating psychiatric/psychological illness.
+The Mental Health and Nutrition Research Lab aims to find nutritional interventions that are effective in treating psychiatric/psychological illness.

 Established in 2014, the Rose Centre for Stroke Recovery and Research provides clinical services and develops new rehabilitation techniques through research.